henvic/rcarweb/README.md

 ## Install
 [node.js](http://nodejs.org/) is the platform.
 If you don't have, install it first.

+Then you need to upload the [duino's C code](https://github.com/ecto/duino/blob/master/src/du.ino) to your board.

 After, on your CLI (command-line interface) clone the project:

 ```